What is a hysteroscopy?

 A hysteroscopy is often done in a hospital or outpatient surgery center.
 The procedure usually includes the following steps:

-• You may be given a sedative, a type of medicine to help you relax and block the pain.
-Some women may be given general anesthesia.
-General anesthesia is a medicine that will make you unconscious during the procedure.
+- You may be given a sedative, a medicine that helps you relax and blocks the pain.
+In some cases, you may need general anesthesia, which makes you unconscious during the procedure.
 A specially trained doctor called an anesthesiologist will give you this medicine.

-• Your provider will inject a liquid or gas through the hysteroscope and into your uterus.
-This helps expand the uterus so your provider can get a better view.
+- Your provider may inject a liquid or gas through the hysteroscope and into your uterus.
+This helps expand the uterus so your provider can view your uterus, uterine lining, and fallopian tubes.

-A hysteroscopy may take 15 minutes to an hour, depending on what was done during the procedure.
+A hysteroscopy may take 15 minutes to an hour, depending on what is done during the procedure.
 The medicines you were given may make you drowsy for a while.
-You should arrange for someone to drive you home after the procedure.
+You should arrange for someone to take you home after the procedure.

 Will I need to do anything to prepare for the test?

 It's best to schedule your hysteroscopy when you are not having your menstrual period.
-If you get your period unexpectedly, tell your health care provider.
+If you get your period unexpectedly, tell your provider.
 You may need to reschedule.

 Also, tell your provider if you are pregnant or think you might be.
-A hysteroscopy should not be done on pregnant women.
-The procedure may be harmful to an unborn baby.
+A hysteroscopy should not be done on pregnant people.
+The procedure may be harmful to a developing baby.
+You also shouldn't have a hysteroscopy if you have a pelvic infection.

 Are there any risks to the test?